FINTLabs/fint-arkiv-case-defaults/README.md

 ## AdditionalFieldService

-This service is used to apply custom attributes (additional fields) in the system specific objects to / from case attributes.
+Use this service to apply custom attributes (additional fields) in the system specific objects to / from case attributes.

-This is controlled by properties of the format `fint.case.formats.field.<casetype>.<customField>` where the property value is in `${name}` format.
+This is controlled by properties of the format `fint.case.defaults.<casetype>.field.<customField>` where the property value is in `${name}` format.

 This is also bidirectional, meaning custom fields are parsed and applied to case attributes.